SAM121160 - Returns: individuals returns: arrears of pension

 Taxable pension is the amount to which the pensioner is entitled in the tax year.
 A payment of arrears of pension may be a substantial sum covering a number of tax years and the statutory (accruals) basis should thus be applied on request where it is to a taxpayer’s advantage.

-Further guidance on this point is available at SE74101 (2002/03 and earlier years) and at EIM74101 (2003/04 and later years).
+Further guidance on this point is available at SE74101 (2002/03 and earlier years) and at EIM75010 (2003/04 and later years).

 SA Cases

 Many individuals who receive these payments will not be SA cases.
-An SA return should not be issued because of a one-off payment of arrears of pension unless a return is required to be issued for other reasons.
+An SA return should not be issued because of a one-off payment of arrears of pension or pay unless a return is required to be issued for other reasons.

 For individuals who are within SA in the year when a payment of arrears is received, overpayments will arise at the time that they complete the return for that year but only if they exclude the income that relates to earlier years.

-If you are notified of the payment by the pension provider, before the return is received, you should set the No Repayment signal on the SA record to prevent a repayment being issued automatically when the return is captured.
+If you are notified of the payment by the pension provider, or employer, before the return is received, you should set the No Repayment signal on the SA record to prevent a repayment being issued automatically when the return is captured.

-In SA only in the year when arrears are received
+If SA only in the year when arrears are received

 • Do not attempt to trigger manual reconciliation in the PAYE Service for the non-SA years unless it is necessary to issue an informal tax calculation because you need to amend a previous informal calculation or because the taxpayer has asked for a more detailed calculation